Internet on the go, saving money

 Let's see how to apply this to your specific trip with practical examples.

-✈️ CASE 1: Imagine you are going on vacation to New York for 10 days.
+✈️ CASE 1: Imagine going on vacation to New York for 10 days.

 🏔️ CASE 2: Imagine visiting Dubai, concentrating your trip in the emirate.